 The experiences Amazon is enabling, they’re [letting] developers and designers to build something new.
 Really, Amazon is running ahead

 Where should future designers look for inspiration?
-James believes that right now “what’s really interesting is what’s going on in the industrial and the commercial spaces.
+Haliburton believes that right now “what’s really interesting is what’s going on in the industrial and the commercial spaces.
 In those enterprise spaces, those organizations can create customized hardware, customized wearables.
 You get to create these tailored experiences with […] HUD displays and wearables, watches communicating information.”

 Watch the entire interview above to see what’s next for Topp!